EFCC alleges plot to frame Magu — Nigeria Today

 “They can only irritate me, but they can’t stop me because all men of goodwill in this country know the sacrifices that we are making to improve the fortunes of our nation.

-The post EFCC alleges plot to frame Magu appeared first on Vanguard News.
+The post EFCC alleges plot to frame Magu appeared first on The Nation Nigeria.

 Do you something awesome to share with the world?
 Click here to share